BrendaGilisho/Natural-Language-Processing-with-Python-for-SEOs/README.md

 5. We will build a knowledge graph and a simple form to visualize specific relationships

-Below is a picture of the knowledge grapgh we will get;
+Below is a picture of the knowledge graph we will get;

 ![knowledgeGraph](https://user-images.githubusercontent.com/57228014/218960874-e603b027-0019-4b8e-9f3a-a78cb4f47a19.png)